brimdata/zed/docs/zq/aggregates/countdistinct.md

 ```
 ### Description

-The _count_ aggregate function computes the number of values in its input.
+The _countdistinct_ aggregate function computes the number of distinct values in its input.

 ### Examples